w3c/trace-context-mqtt/spec/21-MQTT3_FORMAT.md

 ## JSON payload

-It is common that MQTT message payload represented as JSON string.
+It is common that MQTT message payloads are represented as a JSON string.
 In this case it is recommended to set `traceparent` and `tracestate` fields as a fields on a outermost JSON object.